Mapping the Course for Prompt-based Structured Prediction: Introduction

-We evaluated our methods on two challenging discourse-level structured prediction tasks: morality framing and coreference resolution, and show that inference helps performance, regardless of the strategy used to extract confidence values.
+We evaluated all explored methods on two challenging discourse-level structured prediction tasks: morality framing and coreference resolution, and show that inference helps performance, regardless of the strategy used to extract confidence scores.
 Of the confidence estimation strategies we explore, formulating the prompt as a true/false question performs the best.
-Additionally, we show that fine-tuning models based on the global structured prediction objective leads to improved performance over fine-tuning on the individual component tasks.
+Additionally, we show that fine-tuning models using the global structured prediction objective leads to improved performance over fine-tuning on the individual local decisions.
+All the code needed to reproduce our experiments is available to the community\footnote{\url{https://github.com/mappauk/prompt-based-structured-inference}}.